dakanji/RefindPlus/README.md

 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account and additionally scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
 - **Hidden Tags:** RefindPlus always makes the "hidden_tags" tool available (even when the tool is not specified in the "showtools" list).
 This is done to ensure that when users hide items (always possible), such items can also be unhidden (only possible when the "hidden_tags" tool is available).
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_help_tags` configuration token to switch it off.
 - **GOP Driver Provision:** RefindPlus attempts to ensure that UEFI 2.x GOP drivers are available on EFI 1.x units by attempting to reload such drivers when it detects an absence of GOP on such units to permit the use of modern GPUs on legacy units.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_reload_gop` configuration token to switch it off.
-- **AppleFramebuffer Provision:** RefindPlus defaults to always providing Apple frame buffers on Macs, when not available under certain circumstances.
-This is done using a built in `SupplyAppleFB` feature.
+- **AppleFramebuffer Provision:** RefindPlus defaults to always providing Apple framebuffers on Macs, when not available under certain circumstances.
+This is done using an inbuilt `SupplyAppleFB` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apple_fb` configuration token to switch it off.
 - **APFS Filesystem Provision:** RefindPlus defaults to always providing APFS Filesystem capability, when not available but is required, without a need to load an APFS driver.
-This is done using a built in `SupplyAPFS` feature.
+This is done using an inbuilt `SupplyAPFS` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_load` configuration token to switch it off.
-- **APFS Verbose Text Suppression:** RefindPlus defaults to always suppresses verbose text output associated with loading APFS functionality by the built in `SupplyAPFS` feature.
+- **APFS Verbose Text Suppression:** RefindPlus defaults to always suppresses verbose text output associated with loading APFS functionality by the inbuilt `SupplyAPFS` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_mute` configuration token to switch it off.
 - **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted MacOS.
 Hence, a single option for booting MacOS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility, consistent with Apple's implementation.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_sync` configuration token to switch it off.
 - **Apple NVRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Apple NVRAM as this can result in damage and an inability to boot.
 Blocking these certificates does not impact the operation of UEFI Windows on Apple Macs.
 This filtering only happens when Apple firmware is detected and is not applied to other types of firmware.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_nvram_protect` configuration token to switch it off.
 - **Secondary Configuration Files:** While the upstream documentation prohibits including tertiary configuration files from secondary configuration files, there is no mechanism enforcing this prohibition.
 Hence, tertiary, quaternary, quinary, and more, configuration files can in fact be included.
 RefindPlus enforces a limitation to secondary configuration files.
 - **Included Manual Stanza Files:** The upstream implementation has an undocumented feature whereby files containing manual configuration stanzas could be `included` similar to a secondary configuration file.
 This is documented in the RefindPlus config file along with the documentation for including secondary configuration files.
-The while the RefindPlus implementation also allows multiple `include` lines for such, it differs from the undocumented upstream implementation in that included manual configuration stanza files cannot include other such files in turn, similar to the implementation for secondary configuration files.
+While the RefindPlus implementation also allows multiple `include` lines for such, it differs from the undocumented upstream implementation in that included manual configuration stanza files cannot include other such files in turn, similar to the implementation for secondary configuration files.
-- **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object immediately discarded.
+- **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object in such cases to be discarded later.
-The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/27ad097947f67fbf372ac1a302ad813a029b927f/config.conf-sample#L1192-L1201) file).
+The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/27ad097947f67fbf372ac1a302ad813a029b927f/config.conf-sample#L1224-L1249) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
 The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, the `enable_touch` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
 This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled (default) in addition to enabling the `enable_mouse` token.

 ## Roll Your Own